-This course is designed to meet the State of Illinois requirements toward obtaining a real estate brokers license and contains lecture and discussion of skills and competence needed in the operation of a real estate brokerage business.
+Designed to meet the State of Illinois requirements toward obtaining a real estate brokers license and contains lecture and discussion of skills and competence needed in the operation of a real estate brokerage business.
 The advanced principles of real estate, as well as the sales and brokerage aspects of this career are the main topics, as are legal and ethical obligations.